artic-network/artic-doc/pages/resources/pipelines/amplicon-nf/amplicon-nf-epi2me-sop-illumina.md

    └── sample-2_S2_R2_001.fastq.gz
 ```

-As with ONT data, there are two ways to setup samplesheets for Illumina datasets;
+There are two ways to setup samplesheets for Illumina datasets;

 **a)** With implicit (fuzzy) matching of FASTQ file pairs based on the provided `sample` column, this option will match up file pairs within the directory provided with the `--read_directory` parameter so you will not have to provide filepaths within the samplesheet.